Find Affordable College Courses

 Read full report on Nursing at South Dakota State University

-Chamberlain University - Missouri landed the #14 spot in the 2023 rankings for the best value bachelor’s degree nursing programs.
-Located in the large suburb of St. Louis, Chamberlain - Missouri is a private for-profit school with a fairly small student population.
+Chamberlain University - Missouri ranked #14 on this year’s Best Value Nursing Bachelor’s Degree Schools in the Plains States Region list.
+Located in the large suburb of St. Louis, Chamberlain - Missouri is a private for-profit college with a fairly small student population.

 Chamberlain - Missouri undergraduate students pay an average of $19,820 in tuition and fees each year.
 On average, nursing graduates from Chamberlain - Missouri take out $37,103 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $256.